Perry Orchestras Handbook 2020-2021

 PLAYING TESTS AND CHAIR PLACEMENTS

-During the grading period playing test may be retaken but only once as he/she wishes for a better grade.
+During the grading period playing test may be retaken once for a better grade.
 It will be student’s responsibility to arrange a time with the orchestra director to come in before or after school to make up missed tests or retake a test.
 A zero will be scored for missed test until it is made up.
-Seating will not be changed on the basis of a retake test.
+Concert seating will not be changed on the basis of a retake test.

 All grades close one week prior to the end of a quarter.
 No test may be made up or retaken after this date.
 Competition is a part of life, but it is not the only part; enjoy the challenges, celebrate the successes and learn from your mistakes.

 All Perry General School policies for behavior and attendance from the Student Handbook are observed.
-The student handbook will be reviewed in the first period class on the first day of school.
+The student handbook will be reviewed in the first period class on the first day of face to face school.

-- B. Do not talk during the rehearsal; listen to what the director is instructing, even if it is not specifically addressing to you.
-Write in everything, bowings, phrases, fingering, etc. Raise your hand if you have a question or need clarification.
+B. Do not talk during the rehearsal; listen to what the director is instructing, even if it is not specifically addressing to you.
+Write in everything in your own rehearsal copy: bowings, phrases, fingering, etc. Raise your hand if you have a question or need clarification.
 Stay present in the rehearsal; do not do homework, read, or text message.

-- C. No food, drink or gum in the classroom except for closeable bottled water.
-No electric devices (cell phone, iPod, iPad, etc.) are allowed to use in the class.
+C. No food, drink or gum in the classroom except for closeable bottled water.

-There will be a school concert per quarter, reflecting student progress for that grading period.
+There will be a school concert per quarter (except first quarter due to limited face to face rehearsals in quarter 1).
 These performances are mandatory and are equivalent to exams in other classes.
 All concerts will be held in the Perry High School Auditorium, beginning at 7:00pm.
 The dates for the concerts are:

 Graduation Ceremony Performance